 I began to look at my life and realize that maybe it was a time for change.
 I have become grumpy, easily agitated, and dissatisfied.
 I know that it is movement inside of my soul.
-Last year I completed a Masters in Business and my wife this year completed her Masters degree to become a Physician Assistant.
-For the first time in our 3.5 years of marriage, both Carly and I have jobs.
-There is such a sense of security in that fact, that it is almost impossible to believe that I would want any change in that.
+Last year I completed a Masters in Business.
+There is such a sense of security in that fact, that it is almost impossible to believe that I would want any change in a secure job.
 But the unrest was too great for me to ignore.
 So a few weeks ago I notified my school that I would not be back next year.
 Next year I will not be Mr. Yelverton.

 I won’t go into many specifics of how I chose to not teach next year.
 I will say that I was banking on one certain thing to happen and well that certain “thing” did not happen.
 So I was essentially stuck with a tough decision that I couldn’t just flip a coin for.
 You know that episode of the Big Bang Theory where Sheldon uses Dungeons and Dragons dice to make every decision in his life?
 If you don’t I think you get the picture.
 We can’t just base life decisions on the chance of heads or tails or snake eyes or double sixes.
-We have to actually put forward some work behind it and thats tough.
-I don’t know about you but it would be a lot easier to for me and my wife to pick a restaurant to eat at or movie to watch if we just flipped a coin.
+We have to actually put forward some work behind it and that’s tough.
+I don’t know about you but it would be a lot easier to pick a restaurant to eat at or movie to watch if you just flipped a coin.

 So starting in August I will not be teaching, but instead learning.
 I will be joining forces with my father’s consulting company, Yelverton Consulting.
 I know what you are thinking?
 Is this your dream job?
 Well the answer is I have no idea, but I am so excited to find out.
 I can’t wait to see how I fit into this new role and if I will succeed or fall flat on my face.
 There is a big part of me that is scared of failure, but there is a bigger part that wants to please God.
 After many months of thinking, praying, seeking counsel, staying up until the wee hours, and endless adjustments to my resume (still a work in progress), I have decided to jump head first into this new life.